 Nishikori is already an Olympic medalist, taking bronze in Rio by beating Rafael Nadal.

-The lowest-ranked player to make the Olympic women’s singles field — outside of continental/tripartite/host country representation — was No. 86.
+Osaka just missed the 2016 Rio Games as one of the highest-ranked not to make the singles field.
 Osaka could have been ineligible anyway because she had yet to compete for Japan in Fed Cup.

 Recent profiles marked Osaka’s rising popularity in Japan, a nation whose biggest sports stars have been baseball players.
 She could be the highest-profile female athlete for the host nation in two years.